 Yes!
 Upon completion, participants will receive a certificate of completion, which may count toward continuing education credits, depending on your professional field.
 The hours can also be used for completion of a 165-hour Breema practitioner certification at the Breema Center in Oakland, California.

-Read on SubstackLooking With New Eyes by Alexandra Johnson, MD
+Read on SubstackSupporting Memory by Alexandra Johnson, MD